U.S. Soccer Proposes Extending Men's College Soccer Across the Full Academic Year

 - The national championship would take place in May, avoiding overlap with other college tournaments

-- Teams would compete regionally and within tiers of similar competitive level, similar to a promotion/relegation system, potentially reducing operational costs by $25,000 to $350,000 per team annually
+- Teams would compete more regionally and within tiers of similar competitive level, which could reduce annual operating costs by an estimated $25,000 to $350,000 per team.

-This update still requires formal NCAA approval, but U.S. Soccer is optimistic about its potential for rapid implementation.
-The committee emphasized that the changes would benefit all Division I players, not only those pursuing professional careers.
+The proposal still requires formal NCAA approval, but U.S. Soccer has presented it as a realistic path for near-term implementation.
+The committee has also emphasized that the changes are intended to benefit all Division I players, not only those pursuing professional careers.

-A similar recommendation could be applied to women's college soccer in the 2027–2028 season, with additional discussions to address the unique structure and scale of the women's game.
+A similar recommendation could later be considered for women's college soccer, with additional discussions needed around the structure and scale of the women's game.

-U.S. Soccer highlights that this reform aims to align the college calendar with global soccer standards, increase media visibility, and open new opportunities for training, travel, and international competition during the winter and spring months.
+U.S. Soccer has framed the reform as a way to align the college calendar more closely with global football standards, increase visibility, and create more opportunities for training, travel, and international competition during the winter and spring months.

 Why this matters

-- Better player development: More competitive matches spread throughout the year allows for better training periodization
+- Better player development: More matches across the year could make training and recovery easier to plan.

-- Financial benefits: Regional competition reduces travel costs significantly
+- Financial benefits: More regional competition could reduce travel costs.

-- Enhanced visibility: May championship avoids overlap with other sports, increasing media coverage
+- More visibility: A May championship could avoid some overlap with other sports

 What happens next

-The proposal is currently under review by the NCAA Division I Council.
-If approved, implementation could begin as early as Fall 2026 for men's programs, with women's programs potentially following in 2027-2028.
+The proposal is under NCAA review.
+If approved, implementation could begin as early as Fall 2026 for men's programs, with potential future discussions around the women's game.

-Make the most of your college soccer experience
+Make the most of the college soccer calendar